-Top VS Code extensions, settings you should customize, shortcuts you should know, and more
+Best VS Code extensions to use, settings to customize, shortcuts you should know, & more

 Visual Studio Code is one of the most popular code editors in the development world.
 Developed at Microsoft as an open source alternative to Atom and Sublime, Visual Studio Code quickly became a powerful and feature-rich tool.

 According to the 2019 Stack Overflow Developer Survey, nearly 51% of the roughly 90k developers surveyed said that they use Visual Studio Code.

 If you are just getting started with VS Code or are looking for a few tips to become a VS Code power user, we’ve created a guide to some of the most important things to know about VS Code.